 Tuesday, November 16, 4 - 5 PM

-Career and Technical Education Assistance Program (CTEAP) Information Sessions
+Career and Technical Education Assistance Program (CTEAP) Information Session for Students

-The Career & Technical Education Assistance Program (CTEAP) assists individuals with significant barriers to education and/or employment, including: single parents, displaced homemakers, students with disabilities, and students and individuals interested in nontraditional occupations within the Career and Technical Education fields.
-CTEAP can help ensure you have the resources for success!
-Find out if you qualify for financial assistance through CTEAP - attend one of our upcoming virtual information sessions to learn more!
+The Career and Technical Education Assistance Program (CTEAP) assists students with significant barriers to education and/or employment, including: single parents, displaced homemakers, students with disabilities, and students interested in nontraditional occupations within the Career and Technical Education fields.
+CTEAP can help ensure you have the resources you need for success!
+To learn more about CTEAP and find out of you qualify for financial assistance, please attend our upcoming information session.

 Wednesday, November 17, 10 - 11 AM

 The Textbook Assistance Program (TAP) is a free textbook loan program for students currently enrolled at CSN.
 Textbooks are distributed on a first come, first served basis and some textbooks may not be available, but students may check out multiple texts each semester.
-To learn more about TAP, please join us at an upcoming information session
+To learn more about TAP, please attend our upcoming information session.

 Thursday, November 18, 1 - 2 PM